 Alternatively, you can earn 6X with the Hilton Ascend Card from American Express (Learn More) or 5X with the Hilton Honors Card from American Express (Learn More).
 The Hilton Ascend has a $95 annual fee with the Hilton Honors Card doesn’t have an annual fee.

-Best Cashback Credit Cards For Dining
+Best Cashback Credit Cards For Restaurants And Dining

 If you have enough miles and points to cover your upcoming trips but want to earn some cash back to offset some other travel expenses, you might want to earn some cash back.
 Think of the cash back you earn as a little travel fund.